 Is microsuction safe?

-Done by a Consultant ENT Surgeon, ear wax removal by microsuction is the safest and best way to remove ear wax from the outer ear, including for anyone with a perforated eardrum (hole in eardrum) or for someone with grommets.
-Microsuction is comfortable and pain-free, and is carried out under the direct guidance of a powerful microscope, that allows every bit of wax and skin debris to be removed in minute detail.
-All you will hear is some clicking, popping or a suction sound - patients often report this is pleasant rather than a painful experience, as it is like being able to scratch down your ear canal, which you are unable (or shouldn't) do yourself.
+All you will hear is some clicking, popping or a suction sound.
+Patients often report this is pleasant rather than a painful experience, as it is like being able to scratch down your ear canal, which you are unable (or shouldn't) do yourself.

-During this five-to-ten-minute procedure, the microscope tallows me to look into your ear canal and gives me an extremely clear view of where the wax is building up.
-I then insert a tiny suction tube into the canal and suction remove any ear wax blockage from the area.
-This makes the procedure very efficient and non-invasive.
+During this five-to-ten-minute procedure, the microscope allows me to look into your ear canal and gives me an extremely clear view of where the wax is building up.
+I then insert a tiny suction tube into the canal and suction remove any earwax blockage from the area.

-Whereas ear syringing and irrigation flood the ear with water, this procedure is also liquid-free, and keeping your ear canal dry much reduces the risk of developing an infection afterwards.
-No prep is needed, such as using ear drops to soften the wax, before this procedure.
+Whereas ear syringing and irrigation flood the ear with water, microsuctioning is liquid-free and keeping your ear canal dry much reduces the risk of developing an infection afterwards.

-What ear wax removal methods should you avoid?
+What earwax removal methods should you avoid?

 Your GP Practice may still offer a service to clear earwax via irrigation methods, although with funding changes this has become a more and more difficult service to access.